 These beaches are in the Castlemartin MoD range and are off-limits to the general public at all times.
 A lookout post is located on the cliffs above the beach, but surfers and anglers can now obtain permits.

 Frainslake Sands is situated between the headland of Great Furzenip to the north and the smaller rocky headland of The Pole and is approximately ⅔ mile wide.
 It is mostly coarse sand with a few rocky outcrops along the middle of the beach and is backed by sandy banks, behind which is Brownslade Burrows - part of the MoD's Castlemartin Range.
 The beach gets its name from the stream of Frains Lake, which flows over the shingle at the southern end, next to piles of assorted driftwood which seem to collect at this end ('lake' is Pembrokeshire dialect for stream or river).

 The surf here can be huge with a good swell, usually bigger than at Freshwater West.
-Any surfers or fisherman wishing to use this beach can obtain annual permits by attending a safety briefing at Merrion Camp in the Castlemartin Range.
+Any surfers or anglers wishing to use this beach can obtain annual permits by attending a safety briefing at Merrion Camp in the Castlemartin Range.